-As your business needs change over the next few weeks, I just wanted to make sure you knew that beYogi's yoga teacher insurance covers live streaming sessions.
+As your business needs change over the next few weeks, I just wanted to make sure you know that beYogi's yoga insurance for teachers covers live streaming sessions..

 We know we need to be flexible right now due to COVID-19, so here's are a few options to stay covered:

 - $20 off discount for yoga teacher insurance - this includes access to telehealth. onsult with a physician 24/7/365 via telephone, video, or mobile app — with only a $10 copay.